Montessori

 2. The environment is prepared in such a way to be aesthetically pleasing, developmentally appropriate, ordered, sequentially structured, and presented to the child so the child feels secure and respected.

-3. Respecting the child’s rights and justice, so he/she can freely chose to study the materials.
+3. Respecting the child’s rights and justice, so he/she can freely choose to study the materials.
 Working with them as long as he/she needs, and as long as he/she is interested, once the material has been shown to him with a formal presentation.
 This lengthens the child's concentration span.

 Maria Montessori Biography